-Pérez-Escudero et al. (2014) introduced a method which is based on individual recognition as well, but instead of putting an artificial mark on the individuals, an algorithm (called idTracker) was designed to extract a characteristic fingerprint from each animal which are then used to identify the individuals throughout the video.
+Pérez-Escudero et al. (2014) introduced a method based on individual recognition as well, but instead of putting an artificial mark on the individuals, an algorithm (called idTracker) was designed to extract a characteristic fingerprint from each animal, which was then used to identify the individuals throughout the video.
 This technology prevents propagation of errors, and the correct identities can be maintained basically indefinitely.
 The algorithm has been tested on fish, flies, ants and mice, and was able to distinguish animals even when humans could not.

-3.1.2 Leadership in motion
+3.1.2 Leadership in Motion

 As mentioned in Chap.
-2, hierarchy is context dependent, that is, the same group often organizes itself into different structures depending on the actual task.
-In the context of animals leadership the hierarchical structure emerges during collective motion.
-It differs from dominance hierarchy at least in two fundamental ways: (i) followers follow the leader in an unprompted manner, and (ii) in case there is a target, the emerging hierarchy can be related to the way in which the information flows within a group.
+2, hierarchy is context-dependent, that is, the same group often organizes itself into different structures depending on the actual task.
+In the context of animal leadership, the hierarchical structure emerges during collective motion.
+It differs from dominance hierarchy in at least two fundamental ways: (i) followers follow the leader in an unprompted manner, and (ii) in case there is a target, the emerging hierarchy can be related to the way in which the information flows within a group.

-Due to the recent technological developments, data on a larger scale and with increasing precision have been gathered within this field of research giving the topic a special importance.
+Due to recent technological developments, data on a larger scale and with increasing precision have been gathered within this field of research, giving the topic a special importance.

-The relation describing "who leads whom" in a group defines a stand-alone, quite well measurable hierarchical structure (assuming that the one who is leading is the "dominant" one and the one being led is the subordinate individual).
+The relation describing "who leads whom" in a group defines a stand-alone, quite easily measurable hierarchical structure (assuming that the one who is leading is the "dominant" one and the one being led is the subordinate individual).
 This is called the leadership network, which is not directly related to dominance hierarchy (Nagy et al. 2010).
 Rather, it is probably an interaction among dominance, kinship, the inner state of the individuals (like hunger or fear) and some outer conditions.
-In this section we shall overview some quantitative results on leadership.
+In this section, we shall give an overview of some quantitative results on leadership.

-From the viewpoint of leadership (and hierarchy, in general) a group whose members are able to identify each other on an individual level differs fundamentally from groups in which the members are basically identical, that is, they cannot recognize each other.
+From the viewpoint of leadership (and hierarchy in general), a group whose members are able to identify each other on an individual level differs fundamentally from groups in which the members are basically identical, that is, they are unable to recognize each other.
 In the latter case, the group might reach a collective decision regarding, for example, the direction of motion either with or without a leader.
-In case when there is no leader, the decision can be made based on some very simple mechanism such as direction alignment or mean value calculation, whereas in case when there is a leader, (but still no individual recognition) leadership is still not a well-defined stable structure, but rather a temporal, continually changing network: it is based on temporal differences such as actual level of hunger, fear, spawning inducement, etc. or some pertinent information regarding predator or food location.
+In a case in which there is no leader, the decision can be made based on some very simple mechanism, such as direction alignment or mean value calculation, whereas in a case in which there is a leader (but still no individual recognition), leadership is still not a well-defined stable structure, but rather a temporal, continually changing network: it is based on temporal differences such as actual level of hunger, fear, spawning inducement, etc., or some pertinent information regarding predators or food location.

 The first case (no individual recognition and no leader) can be described accurately with a model proposed by Vicsek et al. (1995).
-In this approach self-propelled particles move with a fixed velocity on a 2D surface while aligning their direction of motion to that of others being within a given distance.
+In this approach, self-propelled particles move with a fixed velocity along a 2D surface while aligning their direction of motion to that of others within a given distance.